Install#

 3. Setup your environment#

-conda activate skrub
+conda activate env_skrub

-Install the local package in editable mode with development dependencies:
+Then, with the environment activated and at the root of your local copy of skrub, install the local package in editable mode with development dependencies:

-pip install -e ".[dev, lint, test]"
+pip install -e ".[dev, lint, test, doc]"

 pre-commit install